wearedevx/keystone/docs/README.md

 >>>>>>> INCOMING CHANGES
 ```

-Just like Git, you need to merge manually the changes and push with `$ ks push`
+Just like Git, you need to merge changes manually and push with `$ ks push`

 ### Conflict between remote files claiming to be the latest version